 - Make sure the first-stage dust cap is firmly in place and fully seals the first-stage inlet.

-- Fill your bathtub or sink with very warm water and immerse the regulator in it.
+- Fill your bathtub or sink with the hottest water your hands can stand.
+Add a cup of white vinegar to this.
+Then immerse the regulator in it.

 - Allow the regulator to soak for at least one hour (typically until the water has cooled).